superapple8x/match-profile/logs/2025-02-24T17-27-24-fix-file-import-functionality.md

 - Fixed file import functionality in the backend.
 - Updated frontend to send requests to the correct backend URL.
 - Enabled CORS in the backend to allow requests from the frontend.
+- The next step is to implement the Search Configuration Panel.

 **Associated Files/Changes:**